FDio/csit/docs/content/methodology/test/reconfiguration.md

 Each reconf suite is based on a similar MLRsearch performance suite.

 MLRsearch parameters are changed to speed up the throughput discovery.
-For example, PDR is not searched for, and the final trial duration is shorter.
+For example, PDR is not searched for, and the goal duration sum is shorter.
+Contrary to usual NDR, exceed ratio is set to zero in reconf tests as load stability is less important than attribution of losses.

 The MLRsearch suite has to contain a configuration parameter that can be scaled up, e.g. number of tunnels or number of service chains.